 What about Midrange Sword?

 The main reason for playing Midrange Sword in January was its great matchup against OTK Roach Forest, but after the Aria changes the OTK Roach has become a lot less prominent in the format, so Sword players shifted to a more aggressive archetype.
 That being said, Midrange Sword, while not all that popular, is still one of the better performing decks in the format.
-If you want to play Midrange Sword, I would suggest looking at Fran’s list from January, it should be a good baseline of what Midrange Sword lists look like.
+The glaring weakness of Midrange Sword is its matchup against all 3 of the Unlimited Rune archetypes.

 OTK Roach Forest